Lumiera

 multiple distributions and components, pool directory

-this setup is already a full-blown debian depot, just there are some limitations on the flexibility: there might be only one version of each package per distribution, and all different distributions use a shared pool (and thus require different packages to be labeled stringently)
+this setup is already a full-featured Debian depot, just there are some limitations on the flexibility: there might be only one version of each package per distribution, and all different distributions use a shared pool (and thus require different packages to be labeled stringently)

 major distribution or mirror site

 For Lumiera, it seems the middle option is the right choice: while it still keeps the infrastructure simple, it allows for multiple distributions (Debian/stable, Ubuntu….) and multiple components (experimental, development, release).
-The mentioned reprepro tool provides this degree of functionality: Basically, this is a fixed directory structure with some control files; the frontent is a commandline tool with a plethora of options and quite some automation- and extension hooks.
-Internally, it uses an embedded BerkelyDB.
+The reprepro tool mentioned above does provide this degree of functionality: Basically it requires a fixed directory structure with some control files; the front-end is a commandline tool with a lot of options and quite some automation- and extension hooks.
+Internally, it uses an embedded lightweight database.

-Using reprepro, existing source, binary or comined packages can be added (imported) into the structure with a single command; the files comprising the package are then added automatically to the pool directory and all the indices, directories and GPG signatures are created and updated automatically.
-Previous versions of the same package are purged, when not needed by any existing package anymore
+Using reprepro, existing source, binary or combined packages can be added (imported) into the structure with a single command; the files comprising the package are then added automatically to the pool directory and all the indices, directories and GPG signatures are created and updated automatically.
+Previous versions of the same package are purged, when not referred by any existing package anymore

 everyday usage